mark-watson/Clojure-AI-Book/manuscript/kgn.md

 http://xmlns.com/foaf/0.1/name
 ~~~~~~~~

 I frequently use WikiData in my work and WikiData is one of the most useful public knowledge bases.
-I have both DBPedia and WikiData Sparql endpoints in the file **Sparql.java** that we will look at later, with the WikiData endpoint comment out.
+I have both DBPedia and WikiData Sparql endpoints in the example code that we will look at later, with the WikiData endpoint comment out.
 You can try manually querying WikiData at the [WikiData SPARL endpoint](https://query.wikidata.org).
 For example, you might explore the WikiData URI for the *person* concept using:

 {lang=sparql, linenos=off}
 ~~~~~~~~